The Search Profiler is automatically enabled in Kibana. It is located under the Dev Tools tab in Kibana.

 In this example, there is a single

 "MatchAllDocsQuery"that ran on the shard.
 Since it was the only query run, it took 100% of the time.
-When you mouse over a row, the Query Profiler displays additional information about the query component."
+When you mouse over a row, the Search Profiler displays additional information about the query component."

 This panel shows the timing breakdown of low-level Lucene methods.
 For more information, see the reference docs for Timing Breakdown.